The Grand Canyon. As the name implies, it’s pretty incredible.

 *This post may contain affiliate links.
 By making a purchase after clicking on a link, Mom With A Map will receive compensation.*

 Last summer our family took a road trip across the country.
 Initially, The Grand Canyon was not a part of our route.
-You can read a little bit more about our trip planning here: An Inside Look Into A Ridiculous Road Trip Plan.
-In a nutshell, we got talked into adding a few days onto our trip by our daughter who couldn’t handle the thought of being “so close” to the Grand Canyon without actually visiting.
+Basically, we got talked into adding a few days onto our trip by our daughter who couldn’t handle the thought of being “so close” to the Grand Canyon without actually visiting.

 Despite my initial skepticism, our brief time at the National Park turned out to be perfect!
 Prior to visiting with kids, I assumed we’d need at least a week there.
 We couldn’t possibly just spend a day at the Grand Canyon, could we?